 Residency Training Tracks

-Children’s National has five available curriculum tracks that offer the opportunity for training in an environment best suited to individual interests.
+Children’s National has six available curriculum tracks that offer the opportunity for training in an environment best suited to individual interests.
 These are all program tracks that medical students can apply to prior to starting residency.

 Curriculum Schedule Grids by Track:

-This track offers a traditional pediatric residency training program with ample elective time to individualize training through mentored pathways.
+The Categorical Track offers a traditional pediatric residency training program with ample elective time to individualize training through mentored pathways.

-The Child Neurology program is an ACGME-accredited categorical residency position offering a two year pediatric and a three year neurology training program to achieve board eligibility and full qualification for a career in pediatric neurology including board eligibility in pediatrics.
+The Child Neurology program is an ACGME-accredited categorical residency position offering a two-year pediatric and a three-year neurology training program to achieve board eligibility and full qualification for a career in pediatric neurology including board eligibility in pediatrics.

-The National Human Genome Research Institute (NHGRI), in conjunction with the Children's National Health System, offers a unique opportunity for medical school graduates to complete a combined, four-year residency program in pediatrics and medical genetics.
+The National Human Genome Research Institute (NHGRI), in conjunction with Children's National Health System, offers a unique opportunity for medical school graduates to complete a combined, four-year residency program in pediatrics and medical genetics.